microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 	![Close the browser.](media/demo-54.png)

-12. **Navigate back** to the PowerBI tab.
+12. **Navigate back** to the PowerBI tab with connection details we opened previously.

-13. Make sure you are in the 'Create new connection' section. **Select** 'Authentication kind' as 'Shared Access Key' and then in the connection setting **paste** the value copied in step 9,10,11 and **click** 'Save' button.
+13. **Select** 'Authentication kind' as 'Shared Access Key' and then in the connection setting **paste** the value copied in step 9,10,11 and **click** 'Save' button.

     ![Close the browser.](media/demo-37.png)
     ![Close the browser.](media/demo-38.png)
     ![Close the browser.](media/demo-39.png)

-14. Upon clicking on 'Save', the below disabled fields 'Data connection name' & 'Consumer group' will be enabled.
-Keeping its value as default, **click** 'Next: Schema' button.
+14. After clicking 'Save', the below disabled fields 'Data connection name' & 'Consumer group' will be enabled.
+Keep its value as default and **click** 'Next: Schema' button.

     ![Close the browser.](media/demo-40.png)